atomicswap-network/lightning-rfc/07-routing-gossip.md

 - checksum-based filtering of `channel_update` messages: only ask for `channel_update` messages that carry different information from the ones you already have.

 Nodes can signal that they support extended gossip queries with the `gossip_queries_ex` feature bit.
+Nodes can signal that they support zlib compression with the `zlib_compress` feature bit.

 ### The `query_short_channel_ids`/`reply_short_channel_ids_end` Messages